kchasialis/STLContainers/README.md

  * sdi1600195@di.uoa.gr

 # Thoughts
- * Maybe implement some more functionality like more constructors, try_emplace() etc.
+ * Maybe implement some extra functionality like more constructors, try_emplace() etc.
+ * I believe that a sorted array will be a more efficient implementation (due to cache hit-rate being higher) than rbtrees for sorted containers, maybe try this approach.